top of page

 Who am I?

-My name is Giovani Marchi, and I am the founder of the Lectiones Antiquae project.
+My name is Giovani M. F., I teach Latin and Ancient Greek, and I am the founder of the project Lectiones Antiquae.

-The languages I speak and can teach in are Portuguese, English, French, Italian and Modern Greek.
+The languages I speak and in which I can give lessons are Portuguese, English, French, Italian and Modern Greek.
+I`m currently learning Arabic, and I intend to learn even more languages.

-My goal is to make the language of the ancient Romans and the works written in it more accessible to those who wish to read or even listen to them.
+My goal is to make the languages of the ancient Romans and Greeks and the works written in them more accessible to those who wish to read or even listen to them.